Snooze-Button/Millionaire-Script/README.md

 With the power of Python, we can quickly find out how many times we need to double our initial amount to reach the millionaire status! 💸

-## Optional Setup for Exchange Rates
+## Optional: Setup for Exchange Rates

 1. Sign up for a free API key at [apilayer.com/marketplace/exchangerates_io](https://apilayer.com/marketplace/exchangerates_io/)
 2. Replace `YOUR_API_KEY` in the following line in the `millionarie.py` script with your actual API key: